ryan-story/Open-SAS/vscode-extension/README.md

 ## Demo

-Check out the comprehensive demo in `osas_walkthrough.ipynb` to see all features in action.
+Check out the comprehensive demo in `examples/osas_walkthrough.ipynb` to see all features in action.

 ## Contributing